Learning-Augmented Decentralized Online Convex Optimization in Networks: Problem Formulation

-The average cost and worst-case robustness metrics are different and complementary to each other \cite{OnlineOpt_ML_Augmented_RobustCache_Google_ICML_2021_pmlr-v139-chledowski21a,SOCO_ML_ChasingConvexBodiesFunction_Adam_COLT_2022}.
-Here, we take a robustness-constrained approach.
-Specifically, given both an ML-based optimizer and an expert algorithm as advice, we aim to find a learning-augmented policy $\pi=[\pi_1,\cdots,\pi_V]$ to minimize the average cost subject to the $\lambda$-robustness constraint:
+The average cost and worst-case competitiveness metrics are different and complementary to each other \cite{OnlineOpt_ML_Augmented_RobustCache_Google_ICML_2021_pmlr-v139-chledowski21a,SOCO_ML_ChasingConvexBodiesFunction_Adam_COLT_2022}.
+Here, we take a competitiveness-constrained approach.
+Specifically, given both an ML-based optimizer and an expert algorithm as advice, we aim to find a learning-augmented policy $\pi=[\pi_1,\cdots,\pi_V]$ to minimize the average cost subject to the $\lambda$-competitiveness constraint: